DonMartin76/k8s-workshop/01-provision/README.md

     --file ./kubeconfig
 ```

-Now you will have a local `kubeconfig` file which contains the credentias and URL to talk to the Kubernetes cluster.
+Now you will have a local `kubeconfig` file which contains the credentials and URL to talk to the Kubernetes cluster.
 If you check the `env.sh` file you will find an environment variable `KUBECONFIG` which already points to this file; this means `kubectl` will use this configuration file.
 Otherwise, `kubectl` would search in `~/.kube/config`, but it's often more convenient to explicitly specify which `kubeconfig` file you want to use.

 ## Verify cluster connectivity